 Breast Augmentation Postoperative Care

-During the patient’s preoperative visit, Dr. Gouverne will prescribe 3 different medications, Lortab or Ultracet, Phenergan, and Restoril.
+During the breast augmentation patient’s preoperative visit to our Corpus Christi facility, Dr. Max Gouverne will prescribe 3 different medications, Lortab or Ultracet, Phenergan, and Restoril.
 The patient should fill all medications prescribed by Dr. Gouverne before surgery.

 - Lortab 5.0 is a pain medication.
 Ultracet is prescribed when the patient has an allergy to Lortab.
 The patient should begin by taking half a tablet and increase to two tablets as necessary.
 Lortab or Ultracet may be taken every 4 hours.

 - Phenergan is a suppository and can be used in cases of severe nausea and vomiting.

 - Restoril is a sleep aid.
 The patient may take the Restoril pill at night after pain is controlled with Lortab or Ultracet.